top of page

 Course Description:

 As your student transitions from home to the world of work or higher education he or she will be exposed to unfamiliar points of view on a range of topics.
 Apologetics and the Biblical Worldview is designed to equip students for encounters with people who hold worldviews different from their own.
 They will learn to use tools for examining truth claims based on logical principles.
 They will examine evidence that makes the compelling argument that Biblical Christianity is the most reasonable of all worldviews.
-They will learn tactics for having friendly and convincing discussions about worldview with people having beliefs different from their own.

 Course Objectives:

-Students will be able to
+Students will be able to:

 1. Identify and apply logical tests to truth claims.

-2. Understand that Biblical Christianity is well supported by evidence from science, philosophy, and history.
+2. Understand that Biblical Christianity is well supported by evidence from science,

-3. Use questions as a tactical approach to helping friends see the flaws in their worldviews and point them to the Bible as the best way to understand God and His creation.
+3. Use questions as a tactical approach to helping friends see the flaws in their

 Requirements for the course:

 1. There will be assigned readings from the required texts.
-Students will sign a statement affirming that they have read all assigned readings.
+Students will sign a

-2. Assigned work based on the readings will be given through Google Classroom
+2. Assigned work based on the readings will be given through google classroom

 Geisler, Norman L. and Turek, Frank, I Don’t Have Enough Faith to be an Atheist. {available of Christianbook.com or Amazon}